 Yield: 12 cupcakes

-- 1 2/3 cup all-purpose flour
+- 1 2/3 cup (241 g) all-purpose flour

-- 1/2 Tbsp baking powder
+- 1/2 Tablespoon baking powder

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1/2 tsp fine sea salt
+- 1/2 teaspoon fine sea salt

-- 1/2 cup unsalted butter, softened, room temperature (4oz)
+- 1/2 cup (114 g) unsalted butter, softened, room temp

 - 3/4 cup granulated sugar

-- 2 large eggs, room temperature
+- 2 large eggs, room temp

-- 1/2 cup whole milk, room temperature
+- 1/2 cup whole milk, room temp

-- 5 oz strawberries, pureed and strained
+- 5 oz (142 g) strawberries, pureed and strained

 Strawberry Cream Cheese Frosting:

-- 1/2 cup (4 oz) unsalted butter, room temperature
+- 1/2 cup (114 g) unsalted butter, room temp

-- 4 oz cream cheese, room temperature
+- 4 oz cream cheese, room temp

-- 2 cups confectioners' sugar, sifted
+- 2 cup confectioners' sugar, sifted

 Preheat oven to 350 degrees F. Line 12-muffin tin with paper liners.
 Set aside.

 In a medium bowl, whisk together flour, baking powder, baking soda, salt, and ground freeze-dried strawberries*.
 Set aside.

 In the bowl of a stand mixer fitted with a paddle attachment, beat together butter and granulated sugar until smooth.
 Add eggs one at a time and mix until combined.
 In a small bowl, mix together milk and strawberry puree.

 Add about 1/3 of flour mixture into the creamed butter.
 Mix at low-medium speed.
 Add 1/2 of the milk mixture.
 Continue to mix until almost combined.
 Add another 1/3 of flour mixture followed by the rest of the milk mixture.
 End with the last 1/3 of flour mixture.
 Continue to mix until batter is smooth and there are no longer any dry streaks of flour left.

 Divide batter between 12 cupcakes.
 Bake for 20-24 minutes until cake is done and a toothpick inserted in the center of a cupcake comes out clean.
 Let cool in tin for a couple of minutes before unmolding and let cool completely on wire rack.
 Let cool to room temperature before frosting.

 Strawberry Cream Cheese Frosting:

 In the bowl of a stand mixer fitted with a paddle attachment, cream together butter and cream cream until smooth.
 Sift together ground freeze-dried strawberries and confectioners’ sugar.
 With the mixer on low speed, add sifted ingredients.
 Once all in, beat at medium speed until frosting is smooth.
 Transfer frosting to a piping bag fitted with a large star tip.
 Pipe over cooled cupcakes.
 Decorate with a sliced strawberry.

 *Use a spice grinder or food processor to grind freeze-dried strawberries into powder.